94q/GhostSelfBot-Scripts/readme.md

    > - diffrent type of proxies ( http, https, socks4 and socks5 )

 <br />

+# 👻 "discordroulette.py" Script

+## - Information / FAQ
+   > - [p]discordroulette
+   > - after you type the command , if ur unlucky it will send your token on the chat, if u are lucky it wont.

 > # Useful Links
 > - Support Discord : https://discord.gg/qgbXvhDABY